JasonThon/lightflus-doc/docs/index.md

 ## Features of Lightflus

 - *Provide Typescript DataStream API,* more lightweight compared with Java and lower learning curve;
-- *Easy onboarding*: you can apply your dataflow jobs on Lightflus simply by CLI;
 - *Pay-as-you-go:* We provide three instance options on AWS marketplace, you can choose or upgrade to any of them as you need.
     - *Small instance*: for small throughput scenery, below 1 thousand elements/s;